GHBAlbuquerque/go-gin-library-api/README.md

     ```
     http://localhost:8080
     ```
+5) Generate a Bearer Token by calling the '/auth/token' endpoint using the following credentials:
+    ```
+    "grant_type":"client_credentials"
+    "client_id":"first_client"
+    "client_secret":"first_password"
+    ```
+6) Insert token on "Authorization" field of request
-5) Call the endpoints and test out the API 🌼
+7) Call the endpoints and test out the API 🌼

 ---